 First of all, invest a lot of time practicing and improving your skills.
 You might be eager to start earning as soon as possible, but you shouldn’t work on real people’s skin unless you are completely ready.
 Ask other artists for tips and feedback on forums.

 Another investment you need to make is buying materials.
 Again, cheap materials just won’t do.
-Invest in high quality tools and pigments and it will definitely affect the quality of your work.
+Invest in high quality tools, cosmetics and pigments and it will definitely affect the quality of your work.

 4. Start Working On Real People